Shortcuts

 Sleeping bag accommodation

-Many guesthouses, rural hotels, hostels and farmer’s lodges, offer sleeping bag accommodation, a truly economic alternative.
+Many guesthouses, rural hotels, hostels, and farmer’s lodges, offer sleeping bag accommodation, a genuinely economic alternative.